 Overwhelming masses of people swarm over the surface of this planet, creating an image of quantity without quality.
-This submerges the indi-vidual, who alone must think thoughts that are capable of transforming this world.
+This submerges the individual, who alone must think thoughts that are capable of transforming this world.
 The individual is in danger of perishing in a mass-produced world where all are alike and think alike.
 In nature, all forms of life are different, retaining their own individual patterns of behavior and thought while remaining a part of the universe.
-The vibrations of nature weld all life into wholeness, as individual particles contribute to the wholeness of the atmospheres of planets. angels-light.org environment.
+The vibrations of nature weld all life into wholeness, as individual particles contribute to the wholeness of the atmospheres of planets. angels-light.org

+People of this planet lost contact with the universe thousands of years ago in Earth time.
+They are now accelerating toward the total destruction of nature and the environment.
 This is why they can expect nothing but chaos.
 The gap now is narrowing to less than thirty years in time for the survival of the planet and the way of life they have been softened to.

-People of this planet lost contact with the universe thousands of years ago in Earth time.
-They are now accelerating toward the total destruc-tion of nature and the

-Through stupidity and ignorance, they are destroying their natural envi-ronment, causing Earth to become a barren world devoid of beauty and life.
+Through stupidity and ignorance, they are destroying their natural environment, causing Earth to become a barren world devoid of beauty and life.
 Other so-called civilizations have done this on other planets, when they lost touch with the universe, or galactic directory.